vinimadd/EmployeeCRM/README.md

 # EmployeeCRM
 Spring Boot app to manage employees

-Using H2 db with Spring Data JPA, Thymeleaf as template engine and lombok.
+Using MySQL db with Spring Data JPA, Thymeleaf as template engine and lombok.
+Tests using JUnit, Mockito.